Travis Seegmiller

 Travis Seegmiller is an American attorney, academic, and politician who served as a member of the Utah House of Representatives from the 62nd district.
 Seegmiller was appointed to the House on February 14, 2018, succeeding Jon Stanard.

 Education

 Seegmiller earned a Bachelor of Arts degree in Leadership Psychology and International Studies from Yale University and a Juris Doctor from the Georgetown University Law Center.

-Career
+Early life and career

 Upon graduation from law school, Seegmiller worked as an attorney and strategic consultant.
-He worked as a partner at Squire Patton Boggs in Washington, D.C. and as a strategic management consultant at McKinsey & Company in New York City.
+He worked as a partner at Squire Patton Boggs in Washington, D.C., and as a strategic management consultant at McKinsey & Company in New York City.
 Seegmiller also served as a political advisor for the Mitt Romney 2012 presidential campaign.
 He was also a professor of law and business management at Dixie State University (now known as Utah Tech University.)
+He was one of two BYU professors ranked as the "hottest" in the country in 2016 by RateMyProfessors.com.

+Utah House of Representatives

+Tenure

+in 2018, Seegmiller was appointed to the Utah House of Representatives after the resignation of Jon Stanard amid a prostitution scandal.
+He secured the seat in an eight-way race within the Washington County Republican Party.
+He won re-election in 2020 with 99.3% of the popular vote in the general election.

+Poaching case

+In October 2021, Seegmiller was charged with three misdemeanor offenses (one count of unlawful taking of protected wildlife and two counts of unlawful discharge of a firearm) after taking a doe deer on private land in New Harmony.
+The case was investigated by the Utah Division of Wildlife Resources and the charge was brought in Washington County Justice Court.
+Seegmiller faced criticism and calls to resign.

+In April 2022, Seegmiller resolved the case through a plea agreement, in which Seegmiller pleaded no contest to "taking wildlife while trespassing"; agreed to pay $800; and agreed to suspension of his hunting privileges for three years; in return, the other two charges were dropped and Seegmiller's plea was "held in abeyance" and would dismissed upon fulfillment of the agreement's terms.